Vazhac/Flickr-Clone/README.md

 PostgreSQL was the database of choice because it is simple to work with, and is easily manipulable using Sequelize.

-#### Sequelize
+#### Flask Alchemy

-Sequelize was the ORM of choice for PhotoPickr because of how nicely it integrates with PostgreSQL.
-All table management and data seeding was handled neatly and simply by way of Sequelize.
+Flask Alchemy was the ORM of choice for PhotoPickr because of how nicely it integrates with PostgreSQL and a Python backend.
+All table management and data seeding was handled neatly and simply by way of Flask Alchemy.

 #### React Icons API